UBCDingXin/CCDM/README.md

 To execute the training process, run the script `./scripts/Cell/win/run_ccdm.bat` on Windows or `./scripts/Cell/linux/run_ccdm.sh` on Linux.
 Ensure that the following paths are correctly configured: `ROOT_PATH`, `DATA_PATH`, `EVAL_PATH`, and `NIQE_PATH`.

 Additionally, we provide training scripts for CcDPM, named `run_ccdpm.bat`(Windows) and `run_ccdpm.sh` (Linux), as well as scripts for DMD2-M, named `run_dmd.bat` (Windows) and `run_dmd.sh` (Linux).

+### (8) Finetuning Stable Diffusion v1.5

+We fine-tuned [Stable Diffusion v1.5](https://huggingface.co/stable-diffusion-v1-5/stable-diffusion-v1-5) using Hugging Face's official checkpoint on both RC-49 and UTKFace.
+During fine-tuning, all training images were resized to 512×512 to match the model's native resolution.

+For RC-49, we trained the model for 5 epochs with a batch size of 4 and learning rate 1e-5, subsequently resizing generated images to 64×64 for evaluation.
+On UTKFace (192×192), we conducted 6 epochs of training with identical batch size and learning rate, then evaluated generated images at three resolutions: 64×64, 128×128, and 192×192.

 <!-- --------------------------------------------------------------- -->
 --------------------------------------------------------